Disclosure: SetupRanked earns commissions from qualifying Amazon purchases. Prices verified March 2026.

 - Active Backup for Business protects Windows and macOS laptops automatically

-- Synology app ecosystem covers file sync, photo backup, surveillance, and more
+- Large app ecosystem covers file sync, photo backup, surveillance, and more

 Cons